 If you have an itch or have to touch your face for any reason, hold a clean tissue in your hand as you do it.

 Use moisturizer to prevent dry, itchy skin.
 Use eye drops if your eyes are dry and itchy.
 (Make sure to wash your hands before and after using the eye drops.)
 Treat seasonal allergies to prevent itchy noses.

 Apply a light perfume or lotion on your hands or wrists that you can smell every time you bring your hands to your face.

 You can't see the germs on your hand, so pretend that your hands are covered in something visible, like paint or mud.
 This is more useful in short-term situations like when shopping at the grocery store.

 A face mask can act as a reminder to not touch your face.
 However, it's important to note that, if wearing a mask makes you fidget or you find yourself constantly adjusting it, this is not a good technique for you.
 You are still required to wear a face mask when going into certain public places, such as retail establishments and riding on public transportation.

 Even if you are excellent at not touching your face, you still need to wash your hands or use alcohol-based hand sanitizer frequently, especially if you go out in public.
-Since touching your face is a habit, there will still be times you fall back to old ways.
-Do your best, but still wash those hands!
+Since touching your face is a habit, there will still be times you fall back into old ways.
+Do your best, but keep washing those hands!